tkem/cachetools/docs/index.rst

 :func:`functools.lru_cache` documentation for details.
 Also note that all the decorators in this module are thread-safe by default.

+.. decorator:: fifo_cache(user_function)
+               fifo_cache(maxsize=128, typed=False)

+   Decorator that wraps a function with a memoizing callable that saves up to `maxsize` results based on a First In First Out (FIFO) algorithm.

 .. decorator:: lfu_cache(user_function)
                lfu_cache(maxsize=128, typed=False)